Cybersafety is every teacher's responsibility

 It is recommended that schools take a holistic approach to cybersafety education.
 Cybersafety practices and issues should be included within the school’s curriculum planning and taught explicitly.

 As part of a classroom program teachers should look for opportunities to introduce or reinforce cybersafety practices.
 The focus should be on the behaviour and potential dangers associated with the technology as well as how to use the technology safely and responsibly.

 Teachers may consider including the following behaviours in their program:

-using (or stealing) content owned by others eg images, music or videos
+- using (or stealing) content owned by others, for example images, music or videos